chris-wood/ietf100/notes.md

 # tls
 SNI encryption
-- Main driving use case: client privacy, especially when coupled with DNS-over-TLS
+- Motivation: client privacy, especially when coupled with DNS-over-TLS
-- SNI use cases:
+- SNI (mis)use cases:
     - Certificate matching
     - Load balancing and routing without TLS termination
     - Relevant example: Turkey blocks traffic to Wikipedia using the SNI